-Ask the local floodplain manager if your property's EC is on file.
-If it is, have the Town Engineer review it for completeness and accuracy.
-If it is not on file, hire a Statelicensed surveyor to complete one.
+Ask the local floodplain manager or Building Official if your property's EC is on file.
+If it is not on file, hire a State-licensed surveyor to complete one.
 Depending on location and job complexity, a survey can cost \$500 to \$2,000 or more.
 You may want to contact several surveyors to compare costs.
-When you receive your EC, ask the Town Engineer to review it before giving a copy to your insurance agent.
+When you receive your EC, forward a copy to your insurance agent.
 Keep a copy for your records.